 Ferry Offers

-The Hydra to Athens route sometimes comes with seasonal promotions or offers from different ferry operators.
+The Hydra to Athens (All Ports) route sometimes comes with seasonal promotions or offers from different ferry operators.
 These might include early bird savings or other discounts.
 Stay informed through the Ferryscanner blog, our socials, or the newsletter.
-Any valid deals are added to your booking automatically, helping you save on your trip to Athens.
+Any valid deals are added to your booking automatically, helping you save on your trip to Athens (All Ports).

-Find the right ferry from the Hydra to Athens timetable
+Find the right ferry from the Hydra to Athens (All Ports) timetable

 Traveler checking directions on a smartphone in front of a large transportation map.